Hipparchus-Math/hipparchus/src/site/markdown/building.md

-If you want to build Hipparchus using the Eclipse IDE, the simplest way is to rely on the `m2e` plugin (which is automatically included in recent Eclipse IDE for Java developers) as this plugin automatically integrate maven projects and supports multi-module projects.
+If you want to build Hipparchus using the Eclipse IDE, the simplest way is to rely on the `m2e` plugin (which is automatically included in recent Eclipse IDE for Java developers) as this plugin automatically integrates maven projects and supports multi-module projects.

 Just as in the maven build, you should first retrieve the Hipparchus source tree (Eclipse is also able to retrieve this tree directly from git if you want).
-Once the source tree is available, you should select `Import...` entry in the context menu in the Package Explorer tab in the left hand side view in the Java perspective, and select `Maven -> Existing Maven Projects` in the wizard.
+Once the source tree is available, you should select the `Import...` entry in the context menu in the Package Explorer tab in the left hand side view in the Java perspective, and select `Maven -> Existing Maven Projects` in the wizard.
 Then in the `Import Maven